 - Thinly slice the onion and add to the pan.

 - Cook for 5-7 minutes until the meat has started to brown and the onions are translucent.

 - Thinly slice the mushrooms and add them to the pan with the meat.

-- Add the beef broth and bring to a simmer.
+- Add the beef broth and bring to a simmer over medium low heat.

-- Remove from heat and stir in sour cream, if using stirring until well incorporated.
+- Remove the meat from the heat and stir in sour cream, if using, stirring until well incorporated.

 Ever tried beef stroganoff?
 What was a favorite family recipe growing up?